ogniandantchev/ML_engineer_nd009_capstone/project.md

 d.
 Splitting the data into training, validation, and testing sets.

 e.
-Defining and training a Feed-Forward Neural Network.
+Defining and training a Gated Recurrent Unit (GRU) RNN Model.

 f.
-Defining and training a Recurrent Neural Network.
+Defining and training a Dilated Causal CNN Model.

 g.
 Evaluating and comparing model performances.